 Transparency in the supply chain

 - Ciena maintains a strict set of Supplier Guidelines, to which all Ciena suppliers are expected to adhere.
-The EICC Code of Conduct, which contains provisions related to freely chosen employment and child labor avoidance, is a fundamental part of these guidelines.
+The RBA Code of Conduct, which contains provisions related to freely chosen employment and child labor avoidance, is a fundamental part of these guidelines.

 - Ciena requires its suppliers to comply with all applicable laws, which include those related to slavery and human trafficking.
 Additionally, Ciena requires its key suppliers to confirm their compliance with United Nations labor and human rights conventions, including the abolition of child, bonded and forced labor, as well as working-hours laws and anti-discriminatory work practices.